-CCAP Center Providers Must Complete Health, Safety and Child Development Training by September 2017
+CCAP Center Providers Must Complete Training

 The Illinois Department of Human Services (IDHS) partners with child care providers to serve low income families through the Child Care Assistance Program (CCAP).
 To help ensure the health and safety of children, the Federal government is now requiring that providers complete specific health, safety and child development training, have current CPR/First Aid certification, and complete annual training hours.